 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/5673/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-The current formula for determining the humidex was developed by J. M. Masterton and F. A. Richardson of Canada's Atmospheric Environment Service in 1979.
+J. M. Masterton and F. A Richardson of Canada's Atmospheric Environment Service developed the formula for determining the humidex in 1979.

-Also, there is another formula which relates humindex to temperature and relative humidity, which value easier to get than dew point value.
+Also, there is another formula that relates humindex to temperature and relative humidity, which value easier to get than dew point value.